rprovodenko/tree/README.md

 - `MOVE` of a parent to a child is prohibited
 - `MOVE` of a node to a parent that already has a node of same name is prohibited
 - To run multiple commands simply paste the commands into the terminal
-- I've changed the error format slightly for consistency and made it more informative.

 ## TODO (if this was a production situation)